cnosdb/cnosdb/server/continuous_querier/continuous_queries.md

 In order to prevent cycles and endless copying of data, the following limitation is enforced on continuous queries at create time:

-*The output of a continuous query must go to either a different metric or to a different time-to-live.*
+*The output of a continuous query must go to either a different measurement or to a different retention policy.*

 In theory they'd still be able to create a cycle with multiple continuous queries.
 We should check for these and disallow.